fr0me0/github-webhooks/README.md

 # github-webhooks
-How to make webhooks discord+github
+How to make webhooks Discord+GitHub